 DESIRABLE CRITERIA

 - 1. Some experience of contributing to research grant applications. - 2.
 Some experience of teaching and assessment. - 3.
-Some experience of supervising and supporting junior researchers and/or research degree students, and non-academic staff. - 4.
-Some experience with research proposal development - 5.
-Prior experience using online communications tools, such as Slack, Intercom, or Storyblok - 6.
-Prior experience with quantitative data management and use of appropriate software packages (Stata or R). - 7.
-Proficiency in languages other than English (please specify language and level of proficiency).
+Some experience of supervising and supporting junior researchers and/or research degree students, and non-academic staff.

 SALARY AND CONDITIONS OF APPOINTMENT